MattSawrey/NodeEditor/README.md

 # NodeEditor

-NodeEditor is a basic template for a Unity node based editor, developed to make the creation of purpose-specific node based editors simpler.
+NodeEditor is a template for a Unity node based editor, developed to make the creation of purpose-specific node based editors simpler.

 # Author